-The complete guide to boosting happiness in your life, according to science.
+The complete guide to boost happiness in your life, according to science.

 People often ask me: “What can I do to boost my happiness?”